 Poor - 0%

 Chemical Status 53 :

 Good - 56%

 Poor - 44%

 Supporting Trend Data:

-In the UK, there was little or no overall change in surface water status in the long-term (2009-2022) and in the short-term (2017-2022).
-In Wa 40% of all surface water bodies were at good or better ecological status in 2021, compared to 31% in 2009.
+In the UK, there was little or no overall change in surface water status in a 40% of all surface water bodies were at good or better ecological status in the status in th

-Across Wales, the overall trend is that groundwater levels are becoming more variable.
-There are fewer months recording average levels for time of year with more evidence of extreme events (drought or wet).
-This suggests there is a changing resilience in resource, and effects upon contributions to river flow and water supplies may be more severe in future.
+overall trend is that groundwater levels are becoming more variable.
+There are fewer months recording average levels for the nore evidence of extreme events (drought or wet).
+This suggests there is a changing resilience in resource, and effects upon er flow and water supplies may be more severe in future.
 57

 Water Quality and Resources: River basin management plans (RBMPs) set out how organisations, stake environment.
-A RBD covers an entire river system, including river, lake, designed to protect and improve the quality of the water environment.
-Goth thrive.
-It boosts regeneration (both structural and economic), recreation as groundwater, estuarine and coastal water bodies.
-RBD RBMPs are bod quality water is essential for wildlife, agriculture and businesses to
+A RBD covers an entire river system, including river, lake, g designed to protect and improve the quality of the water environment.
+Go thrive.
+It boosts regeneration (both structural and economic), recreation a proundwater, estuarine and coastal water bodies.
+RBD RBMPs are and quality water is essential for wildlife, agriculture and businesses to